tonypony220/starknet-devnet/README.md

 ```
 You may ignore any address-related output logged on container startup (e.g. `Running on all addresses` or `Running on http://172.17.0.2:5000`).
 What you will use is what you specified with the `-p` argument.

-If you don't specify the `HOST` part, the server will indeed be available on all of your host machine's addresses (localhost, local network IP, etc.), which may present a security issue if you don't want anyone from the local network to access your devnet.
+If you don't specify the `HOST` part, the server will indeed be available on all of your host machine's addresses (localhost, local network IP, etc.), which may present a security issue if you don't want anyone from the local network to access your Devnet instance.

 ## Interaction
-- Interact with this devnet as you would with the official Starknet [Alpha testnet](https://www.cairo-lang.org/docs/hello_starknet/amm.html?highlight=alpha#interaction-examples).
+- Interact with Devnet as you would with the official Starknet [Alpha testnet](https://www.cairo-lang.org/docs/hello_starknet/amm.html?highlight=alpha#interaction-examples).
 - The exact underlying API is not exposed for the same reason Alpha testnet does not expose it.
 - The following Starknet CLI commands are supported:
   - `call`